fabriziomerlo/fabriziomerlo/README.md

 ### 🔍 About Me

-- 📚 I have a bachelor's degree in computer science and a master's degree in data science from the university[University of Milano-Bicocca](https://www.unimib.it/) and currently work in Luxembourg for Amazon as an Intern Data Engineer.
+- 📚 I have a bachelor's degree in computer science and a master's degree in data science from the university [University of Milano-Bicocca](https://www.unimib.it/) and currently work in Luxembourg for Amazon as an Intern Data Engineer.
 - 🌐 I have a strong enthusiasm for my academic pursuits, and I tackle each project with unwavering determination and meticulous attention to detail.
 This passion motivates me to delve into various facets of my field and actively seek out new challenges.
 - 🚀 Tech enthusiast with a keen interest in the field of Data Science 📊.
 - 💻 Proficient in a variety of programming languages, including but not limited to: